slatedocs/slate/source/includes/getting-started.md

 You can register as many error state listeners as you’d like and they’ll all receive the current state of the SDK whenever they’re registered.
 This makes it incredibly easy to simply and powerfully handle any issues that may arise while developing, or while your users are using your app.

-## Importing a route
+## Importing a Route

-Assuming you’ve had no problems so far, now you can import multiple [Route](#route) objects into Foxtrot.
+Assuming you’ve had no problems so far, now you can import one or more [Route](#route) objects into Foxtrot.
 Foxtrot will cache these objects for you so you don't need to import them again after the app restarts.

 <aside class="notice">
 We’ll sort routes based on their start times, treating whichever route starts earlier as the first one.
 </aside>

-Here is sample code to add a route:
+Here is some sample code to add a route:

 ```java
 Delivery delivery = Delivery.builder()